Kinokkory/wiwinwlh/tutorial.md

 similar to ``ErrorT``.
 For example suppose we wanted to use ``read`` to attempt to read a positive integer from stdin.
 There are two failure modes and two failure cases here, one for a parse error which fails with an error from ``Prelude.readIO``  and one for a non-positive integer which fails with a custom exception after a check.
-We'd like to be unify both cases in the same transformer.
+We'd like to unify both cases in the same transformer.

 Combined, the ``safe`` and ``errors``  make life with ``EitherT`` more pleasant.
-The safe library provides a variety of safer variants of the standard prelude functions that handle failures as Maybe values, explicitly passed default values, or more informative exception "notes".
+The safe library provides a variety of safer variants of the standard Prelude functions that handle failures as Maybe values, explicitly passed default values, or more informative exception "notes".
 While the errors library reexports the safe Maybe functions and hoists them up into the ``EitherT`` monad providing a family of ``try`` prefixed functions that perform actions and can fail with an exception.